Hybrid Lyapunov and Barrier Function-Based Control with Stabilization Guarantees: Introduction

 \subsection{Paper Overview}

-Inspired by the hybrid feedback approaches from \cite{braun2021augmented} and \cite{marley2024hybrid}, this paper introduces a hybrid CLF-CBF control framework that guarantees global asymptotic stabilization and safety while offering a more flexible design methodology than those from \cite{braun2021augmented} and \cite{marley2024hybrid}.
-The proposed solution relies on a polytopic avoidance domain, which can be any bounded convex polytope that encloses the actual unsafe region, and it involves solving a sequence of safe stabilization subproblems.
-Each subproblem consists of an active safe half-space along with an associated target point, and for each subproblem, we demonstrate that it is possible to design a CLF-CBF controller based on compatible CLF and CBF conditions, ensuring convergence to the active setpoint.
-As the system nears the active target point, a switching mechanism then updates the active half-space and setpoint, and global asymptotic stabilization is achieved by ensuring that the switching logic produces a target-point sequence that converges to the desired equilibrium point.
-Additionally, the proposed strategy is extended to higher-order systems using a joint CLF-CBF backstepping approach, similar to that in \cite{taylor2022safe}.
+Inspired by the hybrid approaches from \cite{braun2021augmented} and \cite{marley2024hybrid}, this paper introduces a hybrid CLF-CBF control framework with global asymptotic stabilization and safety guarantees, offering a more flexible and systematic design approach.
+The proposed solution relies on a polytopic avoidance domain, which can be any bounded convex polytope that encloses the unsafe set, and it involves solving a series of safe stabilization subproblems.
+Each subproblem involves an active safe half-space and active target point, for which we show how to build compatible CLF and CBF constraints, ensuring convergence to the active target point.
+As the system approaches the active target, a switching mechanism updates the active half-space and active target, and global asymptotic stabilization is achieved by ensuring that the switching logic generates a setpoint sequence that converges to the desired equilibrium point.
+The approach is presented for first-order systems and extended to higher-order systems via a joint CLF-CBF backstepping procedure.

 The remainder of this paper is structured as follows.
 Section \ref{Sec:Background} provides essential preliminaries, illustrative examples, and the problem statement.
 Sections \ref{Sec:HybridController} and \ref{Sec:Backstepping} present the hybrid control solution, with simulation results in Section \ref{Sec:Results}.
 Finally, Section \ref{Sec:Conclusion} summarizes conclusions and future directions.